Web accessibility at the U-M

 - Priority should be given to new and revised website development when implementing accessibility.
 This doesn’t mean that you can ignore existing online resources that are necessary for participation in the University community, but it is more effective to implement accessibility from the inception of a web project than to do so retroactively.

-- The best practices detailed on this site are based on the de facto standards of the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG 2.0).
+- The best practices detailed on this site are based on the de facto world standard of the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG 2.0).
 Section 508 guidelines are currently being revised to align with WCAG 2.0.

 - Some third-party vendors may still be validating against WCAG 1.0, and you may need to evaluate their interfaces with the W3C WCAG 1.0 Checklist.
 Many vendors doing extensive work for the federal government follow Section 508 standards, and you can use the Section 508 checklist in such cases.